A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 We record the following observation about curve graphs:

 \begin{claim} Let $\Sigma$ be a simplex in $\mathcal C(S)$.
 Then there exist simplices $\Sigma',\Sigma''$ of $\mathcal C(S)$ such that $\sat(\Sigma)=\link(\Sigma')\star\Sigma''$. \end{claim}

-\begin{proof} Notice that $\link(\Sigma)$ is the join of a simplex $\Delta$ and the curve graph of a (possibly disconnected) subsurface $Y$ of $S$.
-Moreover, $\Sigma$ is the join of the simplex whose vertex set consists of \begin{itemize} \item all curves of $S$ isotopic to a boundary component of $Y$ in $S$ (note that two boundary components of $Y$ can be isotopic in $S$), and \item a pants decomposition of the union $Z$ of the non-annular components of the complement of $Y$. \end{itemize} We let $\Sigma''$ be the simplex with vertex set the curves as in the first item.
+\begin{proof} First of all, the vertex set of $\link(\Sigma)$ consists of all essential curves in the complement of $\Sigma$, that is, it coincides with the vertex set of the curve graph of the (possibly disconnected) subsurface $Y$ of $S$ consisting of all components of the complement of $\Sigma$ which are not pairs of pants.
+Moreover, $\Sigma$ is the simplex whose vertex set consists of \begin{itemize} \item all curves of $S$ isotopic to a boundary component of $Y$ in $S$ (note that two boundary components of $Y$ can be isotopic in $S$), and \item a pants decomposition of the union $Z$ of the non-annular components of the complement of $Y$. \end{itemize} We let $\Sigma''$ be the simplex with vertex set the curves as in the first item.

 Any simplex with the same link as $\Sigma$ admits the same description, and moreover any essential curve in $Z$ can be completed to a pants decomposition.
 This implies that $\sat(\Sigma)$ consists of the vertex set of $\Sigma''$ together with all essential curves of $Z$.
 We can then pick $\Sigma'$ to be any simplex whose link has vertex set the set of essential curves of $Z$; namely, $\Sigma'$ has vertex set consisting of all curves of $S$ isotopic to a boundary component of $Z$ in $S$, together with a pants decomposition of $Y$. \end{proof}